Proctitis as a sign of cow’s milk protein allergy in the breastfed baby

 c.
 A chapter dedicated to the sub-genre: cow’s milk protein allergy in breastfed babies

-The purpose of this short chapter is to teach you about another sign that could indicate cow’s milk protein allergy in babies that are breastfed – proctitis.
+The purpose of this brief chapter is to introduce another sign that may indicate cow’s milk protein allergy in breastfed babies — proctitis.

-What is the most important sign for cow’s milk protein allergy in babies?
+What is the most important sign of cow’s milk protein allergy in babies?

-I hope you know the answer to this like the back of your hand – stools containing mucous or even blood.
+Hopefully, you know the answer like the back of your hand — stools containing mucus or even blood.

 So, what is it that we see in the image attached?
 What is proctitis?

-Proctitis is an inflammation surrounding the anus (perianal) that develops in some of the babies that have cow’s milk protein allergy (who either feed on formula or breastmilk).
+Proctitis is an inflammation around the anus (perianal area) that can develop in some babies with cow’s milk protein allergy — whether they are formula-fed or breastfed.

-What is it that we see in the perianal region?
+What do we see in the perianal region?

-This inflammation in the perianal region is referred to as proctitis.
+This visible inflammation around the anus is known as proctitis.

-When it presents together with mucous in the stools (that is, involvement of the large intestines) it is referred to as proctocolitis.
+When it occurs in combination with mucus in the stool — indicating inflammation in the large intestine — the condition is referred to as proctocolitis.

 Does this indicate the severity of the illness?

 Not necessarily.
-Sometimes these children present at an earlier stage than they would have otherwise, had the sign not been visible to the naked eye.
-Of course, as soon as the cow’s milk protein allergy is treated, this inflammation resolves.
+Sometimes, these children are brought in earlier than they might have been otherwise, simply because the sign is visible to the naked eye.
+Fortunately, once the cow’s milk protein allergy is treated, the inflammation usually resolves on its own.

 What about older children who develop proctitis?

-The causes of proctitis in older children are usually different and may include infections or inflammatory bowel disease.
-But I’ll leave this to a different post.
+In older children, the causes of proctitis are typically different, and may include infections or inflammatory bowel disease.
+But I’ll leave that discussion for a different post.

-In summary, I thought it would be nice to post a picture of proctitis for those parents who need reassurance.
-This isn’t a very common sign but it is important to be familiar with it.
+In summary, I thought it would be helpful to share an image of proctitis for those parents who need reassurance.
+While this is not a very common sign, it’s an important one to recognize.

 For comments and questions, please register